Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

     * arguing that output of each layer in the backbone's could use to learn
     * build TPN on each layer of the graph
     * Improve TPN for 1~2% for mini-Imagenet and tiered-Imagenet compare to TPN

-- [x] [arXiv 2020] Low-Rank Pairwise Alignment Bilinear Network For Few-Shot Fine-Grained Image Classification
+- [x] [arXiv 2020] TOAN: Target-Oriented Alignment Network for Fine-Grained Image Categorization with Few Labeled Samples
     * very similar to one of work in CVPR 2019 -> Revisiting Local Descriptor based Image-to-Class Measure for Few-shot Learning
     * Not compare in mini-ImageNet
+    * same to "Low-Rank Pairwise Alignment Bilinear Network For Few-Shot Fine-Grained Image Classification"

-- [ ] [arXiv 2020] TOAN: Target-Oriented Alignment Network for Fine-Grained Image Categorization with Few Labeled Samples
+- [ ] [arXiv 2020] Few-shot Learning for Domain-specific Fine-grained Image Classification

 **Generation**
 - [x] [arXiv 2020] MatchingGAN: Matching-based Few-shot Image Generation
 - [x] [arXiv 2020] Few-shot Compositional Font Generation with Dual Memory

-**Object Detection**
+**Object Detection & Tracking**
+- [x] [arXiv 2019] One-Shot Object Detection with Co-Attention and Co-Excitation
+    * senet的迁移
 - [x] [arXiv 2020] Context-Transformer: Tackling Object Confusion for Few-Shot Detection
 - [x] [arXiv 2020] Meta R-CNN : Towards General Solver for Instance-level Few-shot Learning
 - [x] [arXiv 2020] Any-Shot Object Detection
 - [x] [arXiv 2020] Frustratingly Simple Few-Shot Object Detection
     * say fintune is outperform meta-learning methods
 - [ ] [arXiv 2020] Incremental Few-Shot Object Detection
-- [x] [arXiv 2019] One-Shot Object Detection with Co-Attention and Co-Excitation
+- [x] [arXiv 2020] MOTS: Multiple Object Tracking for General Categories Based On Few-Shot Method
-    * senet的迁移
+    * nearly same to prototype networks

 **Segmentation**
 - [ ] [arXiv 2020] CRNet: Cross-Reference Networks for Few-Shot Segmentation